rise-summer/guidelines/README.md

 ## Branch Protection

 To enforce code review and prevent merge mistakes, it is always good to protect your "master" branch.
-Github lets you do this by allowing you to require approval from other contriibutors before any pull request can be merged.

-You can find this option when you navigate to the **Settings** tab of your repository.
-From here, navigate to **Branches** and you will see a page that looks similar to the one shown in the figure below.
-Click the **Add rule** button to apply branch rules to your "master" branch.
+You can find these settings using the following steps:

+1. Navigate to the **Settings** tab of your repository
+1. Nvigate to **Branches** and you will see a page that looks similar to the one shown in the figure below.
+1. Click the **Add rule** button to apply branch rules to your "master" branch.

 ![branch-protection](./images/branch-protection.png)

 You will be able to see a list of branch rules now.
 We recommend enabling the first two rules at the very least:

 - **Require pull request reviews before merging**
-  - All pull requests mus tbe approved before they can be merged (by someone other than the person who issued the pull request)
+  - All pull requests must be approved before they can be merged (by someone other than the person who issued the pull request)
   - You may specify the number of reviewers needed (recommend 1-2)
 - **Require status checks to pass before merging**
   - This allows you to set up automatic extra checks for any pull request